-Under a Federal law called the Consolidated Omnibus Budget Reconciliation Act of 1986 ("COBRA"), group health plans are required to offer temporary continuation of health coverage, on an employee-pay-all basis, in certain situations when coverage would otherwise end.
-"Health coverage" includes the Fund's dental coverage.
+Under a Federal law called the Consolidated Omnibus Budget Reconciliation Act of 1986 ("COBRA"), group health plans are required to offer temporary continuation of health coverage, on an employeepay-all basis, in certain situations when coverage would otherwise end.
+"Health coverage" includes the Fund's hospital, medical, mental health and substance abuse, prescription drug, dental and vision coverage.

 You do not have to prove that you are in good health to choose COBRA continuation coverage, but you do have to meet the Plan's COBRA eligibility requirements and you must apply for coverage.
 The Fund reserves the right to end your COBRA coverage retroactively if you are determined to be ineligible.

-If you are disabled and receiving (or are approved to receive) benefits under Short-Term Disability or Workers' Compensation, the Plan provides coverage for up to six months as long as you remain disabled, are unable to work and you apply for coverage.
+If you are disabled and receiving benefits under Short-Term Disability or Workers' Compensation, the Plan provides coverage for up to six months as long as you remain disabled, are unable to work and you apply for coverage.
 If you are terminated by your employer and your termination is going to arbitration seeking reinstatement, the Plan provides coverage for up to six months.
-In these two cases of extended coverage, you do not have to pay the premium since it is paid by the Fund.
+In these two cases of extended health coverage, you do not have to pay the premium since it is paid by the Fund.
 Keep in mind that the maximum period that you have COBRA coverage is reduced by any period of time you received Fund-paid Health Extension.
-(See pages 12-14 for additional information on Fund-paid Health Extension.)
+(See pages 10-11 for additional information on Fund-paid Health Extension.)

-The following chart shows when you, and your eligible dependent(s), may qualify for continued coverage under COBRA, and how long your coverage may continue.
+The following table shows when you, and your eligible dependent(s), may qualify for continued coverage under COBRA, and how long your coverage may continue.
 Please keep in mind that the following information is a summary of the law and is, therefore, general in nature.
-If you have any questions about COBRA, please contact Member Services:
+If you have any questions about COBRA, please contact Member Services.